januarycreative/docs/content/collections/docs/installing.md

 Technically there is no "install" process for Statamic, but we have a little tool that will check your environment for all the necessary requirements, file permissions, locales, and even help you get your first User created.
 Head to `/installer.php` and let it take care of the rest for you.

+If the installer hangs at "Checking folder permissions," make sure you have .htaccess in your root (or remove "sample" from the sample .htaccess provided.

 **Once you're done, delete `installer.php`.**

 If you don't want to (or can't for some reason) use the GUI installer, here's what to do yourself: